shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_15/README.md

 **Digital Forensics**: In digital forensics investigations, Snowball can be employed to transfer evidence data securely to the cloud for analysis and evidence preservation.

+**Let's read snowmobile in brief**<br/>
+**SNOWMOBILE**

+AWS Snowmobile is a 45-foot rugged shipping container that’s typically hauled by a semi-trailer truck.
+It is used to transfer huge volumes of data (up to 100PB) to AWS.
+The AWS Snowmobile comes in handy when moving entire data centers, video libraries, image repositories, or other types of huge data that needs to be migrated to AWS.
+Before the introduction of AWS Snowmobile, clients would need years to migrate their data which was painfully slow and expensive.

+The snowmobile is usually transported to your data center and then it is configured by the AWS personnel to be a node on your network for file transfer via a high-speed network.
+Once the high-speed network has been configured, your data can be transferred to the snowmobile after which it is driven back to AWS for importation to the cloud.

+**SNOWMOBILE USE CASES**

+**Shutting down legacy data centers**: Before you shutdown your data center, you will want to make sure you have migrated all your data to the cloud.
+The AWS Snowmobile will help you move all your data efficiently and inexpensively.

+**Huge data migration**: Snowmobile can help businesses that collect huge amounts (Exabyte’s of data) from their premises to AWS in a low-cost and yet secure and efficient manner.
+Examples of applications include satellite images, genomic sequences, seismic data, video libraries, image repositories, financial data, etc.